-- 2.1.
-SEBI communication (i) bad in law and ignores the settled principles of law, (ii) violates principles of natural justice, (iii) exceeds the scope of Regulation 30A of the SEBI LODR Regulations, (iv) shows the biased and arbitrary conduct of SEBI towards KPCL, and (v) is likely to cause grave prejudice to KPCL if not set aside. - 2.2.
+- 3.1.
+The impugned communication (i) is bad in law and ignores the settled principles of law, (ii) violates principles of natural justice, (iii) fails to consider and appreciate the submissions made by KOEL on facts as well as law and exceeds the scope of Regulation 30A of the SEBI LODR Regulations, (iv) shows the biased and arbitrary conduct of SEBI towards KOEL, and (iv) is likely to cause grave harm, loss and prejudice to KOEL if not set aside. - 3.2.
+KOEL is a public listed company incorporated and existing under the laws of India since January 12, 2009, has a Board of Directors with reputed independent directors, and has thousands of public shareholders. - 3.3.
 The DFS was entered into amongst certain members of the Kirloskar family in their individual capacities and each representing their respective family branches.
 The parties to the DFS were careful enough to obtain letters of adherence from all individual members of their respective family branches (including on behalf of a minor) at the time of execution of the DFS, who they intended to be bound by the DFS.
 It is also pertinent to note that the parties to the DFS conspicuously left out the companies and choose neither to have the DFS ratified by the companies or obtain letters of adherence (similar to those obtained from the individuals) from the companies, thereby unequivocally bringing out the intent that the DFS was intended to only bind individual family members in their personal capacity and not any company.
-Neither KPCL nor any other company was a party to the said DFS nor has KPCL signed, nor has KPCL's Board of Directors ratified or adopted the said DFS or has in any manner agreed to be bound by the same.
-Therefore, the DFS is not binding on KPCL. - 2.3.
-Pursuant to the LODR Amendment 2023 coming into effect, the Board of Directors of KPCL received a letter dated July 27, 2023, from Mr. Atul Kirloskar and Mr. Rahul Kirloskar, promoters of KPCL.
-Under the said letter, it was reiterated that the DFS was entered amongst certain family members of the Kirloskar family in 2009, in their individual capacity.
-The Board of Directors of KPCL were further informed that the purpose of the DFS was to essentially distribute shares held by various family members inter-se amongst themselves, on the terms contained therein.
-The said letter further stated that the distribution of the shares was completed soon after the execution of the DFS and the DFS does not have any impact on the management or control of KPCL and no actions are required to be taken by KPCL under the SEBI LODR Regulations in respect of the same.
+Neither KOEL nor any other company was a party to the said DFS nor has KOEL signed, nor has KOEL's Board of Directors ratified or adopted the said DFS or has in any manner agreed to be bound by the same.
+Therefore, the DFS is not binding on KOEL. - 3.4.
+After the introduction of Regulation 30A read with Clause 5A of Para A of Part A of Schedule III of the SEBI LODR Regulations, KOEL received a letter from Mr. Atul Kirloskar and Mr. Rahul Kirloskar, promoters of KOEL on July 27, 2023, addressed to the Board of Directors of KOEL.
+Under the said letter, it was informed that a DFS was entered into amongst certain family members of the Kirloskar family in 2009 in their individual capacity and the primary purpose of the DFS was the distribution of the shares held by various family members inter-se amongst themselves, on the terms contained in the said DFS.
+Accordingly, the distribution of the shares was completed soon after the execution of the DFS in 2009.
+Therefore, the DFS does not have any impact on the management or control of KOEL and there is no action required by KOEL under Regulation 30A of the SEBI LODR Regulations in respect of the aforesaid.